jrasmusson/ios-professional-course/Knowing/StackVsHeap/README.md

 ## In Summary

-Knowing the different between stacks and heaps will help you make sense of the Swift programming world.
+Knowing the difference between stacks and heaps will help you make better sense of the Swift programming world.
 Now that you know:

 - classes are passed by reference on the heap. and
 - structs are passed as copies of the stack

 You will be able to walk comfortably in both worlds.
-One isn't necessary better than the other.
+One isn't necessarily better than the other.
 Even SwiftUI still uses classes because it does have to store app state somewhere.

 But knowing the differences and where and when to use each will not only enable you to answer this question in an interview, it will make you a better programmer.